 If multiple LEDs are powered in parallel, it could affect the power supply design.
-If N is the number of LEDs, it needs N amount of current output.
+If N is the number of LEDs, it needs N\ amount of current output.
 This implies that the inductor, catch diode and MOSFET need to be rated at a greater current.
 This would make them more expensive and larger in size.

 If multiple LEDs are powered in series, these issues are eliminated, but some other problems come up.
 In series, the total Vf of the LEDs is cumulative.
 For example, if a series of five LEDs with a Vf max of 4V has to be turned on, the power supply voltage would require an output voltage of 20V.
 Instead of needing a larger maximum current rating, the output capacitors would need a larger voltage rating.
-The increase in the size and expense of a capacitor with a voltage rating of 6V verses 50V is less as compared to a 500 mA inductor verses a 5A inductor.
+The increase in the size and expense of a capacitor with a voltage rating of 6V verses 50V is less as compared to a 500mA inductor verses a 5A inductor.

 For example, for lower current, the difference in the size of the inductor could be 5 mm2 in comparison with 12 mm2 for higher current.
-The package size of a high voltage rated capacitor and a low voltage rated one could be same.
+The package size of a high voltage rated capacitor and a low voltage rated one could be the same.
 The other drawback in series configuration is that if one LED fails, all other LEDs connected in the series are turned off.

-If the LEDs are secured with appropriate mechanical design for being protected and a thermal design for preventing it from being overheated, they have a greater lifespan.
-The advantage of LEDs connected in series is that each of them receives the same current which results in same output light of each LED.
+If the LEDs are secured with an appropriate mechanical design for protecting them and a proper thermal design for preventing them from getting overheated, they have a greater lifespan.
+The advantage of LEDs connected in series is that each of them receives the same current and consequently, the same output of light.